ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

 **Running the Tests**

 Each virtual machine within GitHub actions starts in a fresh state with no software or source installed or downloaded.
-Therefore it is necessary to both clone the repository using the ``checkout`` action, as well as setup Python and install the necessary testing dependencies.
+Therefore, you must clone the repository using the ``checkout`` action, set up Python, and install the necessary testing dependencies.

     steps:
       - uses: actions/checkout@v2